GabrieleNunez/thecoconutcoder.com/README.md

 ### JQuery
-THe latest jquery 2.x is utilized as well.
+The latest jquery 2.x is utilized as well.